calasanmarko/TurboMac/README.md

 *Stops CPU throttling on Intel-based Macs*

 # Summary
 A malfunctioning or missing battery and an overzealous thermal controller can cause unnecessary throttling on many Macs, which can be quite hard to get rid of and bring them to a near-unusable state.
-By setting the appropriate values on the **IA32_HWP_REQUEST (0x774)** MSR, TurboMac keeps your device on a high performance profile.
+By setting the appropriate values on the **IA32_HWP_REQUEST (0x774)** or **IA32_PERF_CTL (0x199)** MSR, TurboMac keeps your device on a high performance profile.

 # Disclaimer
 **NO WARRANTY!
 I AM NOT TO BE HELD LIABLE FOR ANY DAMAGES.**